TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Update (8/12/16): If you qualify, you may be able to get Xfinity at a much lower rate depending on your income.
 It’s called Internet Essentials and folks can get home internet starting at $9.99/month.

 Update (3/7/18): If you have been given a promotion rate and it expires, you’ll need to call back and negotiate another rate decrease.
-Xfinity requires you agree to their contract to receive this pricing (1-2 years) – but if you are using them, it is worth the savings.
-I called recently and got another $10 off my bill – back to the original promo rate after it had expired.
+Xfinity requires you to agree to their contract to receive this pricing (1-2 years) -- but if you are using them, it is worth the savings.
+I called recently and got another $10 off my bill -- back to the original promo rate after it had expired.